Declutter and Organize

 If it’s stained, broken, or holy, throw it away.
 Don’t donate it.

 Important Note: Donate, trash, or sell these items right away.
-Do not leave them in boxes or bags laying around your house, or worse, your car.
+Do not leave them in boxes or bags lying around your house, or worse, your car.
 Do Not Wait!

 Step Five: Pick the Danger Zone